Kjw005/Kjw005/README.md

     Monitoring and alerting through the deployment of Monika and Promethus interfacing with Grafana.

-- 👀 After a year of software development I’m interested in growing my analytics skills in manners to maximize mitigation
+- 👀 After a year of software development I've established a role as an SRE.
+I’m interested in growing my analytics skills in manners to maximize mitigation

 - 🌱 I’m currently working on a few projects, Gaming, visuals, Music, Automations.
+Still doing this!

 - 💞️ I’m looking to collaborate on works involving frontend, backend, or database connections.

 - 📫 How to reach me ...
+Telepathically... or LinkedIn <insert link here>

 <!---
 Kjw005/Kjw005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.